 An example of such animals is clams.
 They have tiny bodies with no internal skeleton to support them.
 Thus, they produce an external skeletal system made up of calcium carbonate.
 They secrete this compound over and over, producing a firm boundary that no other fish can cross.
 This is how shells are made in the first place.

 These sea creatures are not like common animals.
 As we all know, living things are constantly evolving.
 And even when there was no sign of fishes in the sea, these kinds of creatures existed.
 And since they could not keep up with the harsh environment of the sea, they produced the shell to find sustainability.

-These kinds of creatures existed in the sea long before the fishes were evolved.
-When they die, their bodies are gradually dissolved away, but the empty shell that was made by them remains.
-It is now much lighter than it was, for its inhabitant is not there to fix it to a rock or seaweed, and so it is cast up by the waves on the shore where we find it.
+Whenever the structure of their home gets any scratch, they repair it instantly.
+But when they die, their bodies gradually dissolve away, leaving behind the empty shell that they created.
+With time, the shell gets much lighter in weight, for its inhabitant is not there to fix it to a rock or seaweed, and so it is cast up by the waves on the shore where we find it.
 This is why the shells we pick never show any sign of life.

 There is heavy evidence that these primitive creatures have been around since the beginning.
-Sometimes, when we dig far inland, we come across many minute seashells deep down in the Earth.
-These shells prove to us that at one time, long, long ago, the sea used to cover that place.
-As the little creatures died, their shells dropped to the bed of the sea and were gradually covered by layer upon layer of mud, until that which was previously the sea-bed at length became dry land.
+Sometimes, when we dig far inland, we come across many little seashells deep down in the Earth.
+You can say these shells prove that at one time, long, long ago, the sea used to cover that place.
+And, after the death of little creatures, their shells dropped to the bed of the sea and were gradually covered by layer upon layer of mud, until the land which was previously the sea-bed became dry.

 You might also like: